nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 ## The Results: What This Approach Delivered

-### What Learners Get

 Learners get a personalised, always-available, interactive, and practical experience that builds confidence.

-### What Organisations Get

 Organisations benefit from scalable, consistent, cost-effective, and self-maintaining training.

 ### The Technical Upshot

 The platform successfully covers:

-* ✅ Complete Azure DevOps to GitHub Actions migration
+* Complete Azure DevOps to GitHub Actions migration
-* ✅ Advanced topics like matrix builds, environments, and caching
+* Advanced topics like matrix builds, environments, and caching
-* ✅ Real-world scenarios across multiple technology stacks
+* Real-world scenarios across multiple technology stacks
-* ✅ Troubleshooting and debugging techniques
+* ✅roubleshooting and debugging techniques
-* ✅ Team collaboration patterns
+* Team collaboration patterns

 ## Implementation Guide: Building Your Own AI Training Platform